T-i-a-7/TabA6_Project/README.md

 # Tab-A6_project

 > [!IMPORTANT]
-> If you want to contribute to this project you can fork this repository and then open a pull request.
-I would be very grateful.
+> If you would like to contribute to this project you can fork this repository and then open a pull request.
+Note that I am new to github, so please do not modify things without letting me know first.
+I would be very grateful for your help.

 > [!CAUTION]
 > This project is still in alpha state so a lot of things are still not translated in English.